TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/RequireJS/Index.rst

 RequireJS version and remove it upon switching to TYPO3 v13.

-If you want to prevent deprecation warnings you can also implement both RequireJS (with a version switch) and a native ECMAScript v6/v11 (ES6) modules.
+If you want to prevent deprecation warnings you can also implement both RequireJS (with a version switch) and native ECMAScript v6/v11 (ES6) modules.
 This approach is recommended if you are working with TypeScript and the JavaScript will be generated anyway.